domZippilli/gcs-proxy-cloud-run/README.md

 This is the location where you can access the proxy.

-The default configuration makes a simple public endpoint for the proxy.
+The default configuration makes a simple, read-only public endpoint with the proxy backed by the given GCS bucket.
 Users would do well to tune the runtime settings for the service to suit their needs.

 ## Configuration